Flor77/mentor-array-methods-DOM-homework/README.md

     5) Get all adventure genre movies that were released later then 2011

 SECTION 3.
 LETS CREATE SOME HTML
+    Create a list of movies and use the following design for each card.

     I will add a design file

     font-family: 'Gill Sans', 'Gill Sans MT', Calibri, 'Trebuchet MS', sans-serif;